 - The institution where you completed your transfer course work must be accredited by an agency recognized by the U.S. Department of Education.
 Transcript must be from a state or federally accredited school, with the exception of ITEC schools.
 Exceptions can be made for doctoral transcripts and Bachelor of Ayurveda Medical Science (BAMS).

 - You may transfer a maximum of 200 credits with transcripts no older than 5 years.
 Exceptions can be made for doctoral transcripts and Bachelor of Ayurveda Medical Science (BAMS).

 - Courses may transfer to NMS if you have received grades of C or better.

 - All courses you submit for transfer must be completed within the past five years.

 - All courses submitted for transfer must be applied for and posted to your academic record prior to your enrollment.

 - You may be required to submit a portfolio demonstrating your competency in the transfer course objectives.

-- The final decision regarding your transfer is determined by the Owner of SAMA.
+- The final decision regarding your transfer is determined by the Owner of NMS.

-- The administrative fee for In-house transfers from one program to another within SAMA is $108
+- The administrative fee for In-house transfers from one program to another within NMS is $108

-- Approval of transfer course work for the Massage Program does not guarantee transfer of the same courses for another academic program at SAMA.
+- Approval of transfer course work for the Massage Program does not guarantee transfer of the same courses for another academic programs at NMS.